FAQ

 Direct answer

 Short-term (48-hour) tests work for real-estate timelines and initial screening.
 Long-term (90-day) tests give the most accurate average exposure.
-We use both depending on your situation.
+Both have legitimate uses; pick based on the question being asked.

 Authoritative sources